Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 ROI and Measured Cases

-Public cases with numbers:
+Some public cases with verifiable numbers:

 • Iberdrola / ScottishPower: grid twin reduces incident response time by 30%.